stanchev89/Food-Delivery-backend/readme.md

-# REST-api for Angular course in SoftUni
+# REST-api for Angular Food Delivery app

 ## Getting started
 Let's make our first API request to the REST-api!